Qwiso/QMultiMod/README.md

 All changes are applied through the `config.json` file which is included with the mod download.
 The values that come with the mod provide a "Normal" MultiMod experience.
 If you want to start from scratch, there is a file with pre-configured vanilla settings available on Nexus

 ### config.json descriptions
+the given values reflect the "normal" version of the mod. if you start with the "vanilla" configuration, you should reference the Description of the values and adjust as you please

 Name | Value | Description
 :--- | :-----: | :---
-AttackLastTargetSwimVelocity | 2.0 | 2.0 means they swim twice as fast.
-1.0 is default
-AttackLastTargetCrawlVelocity | 2.0 | ^ for crawling
+DayNightSpeed | 1.0 | change the speed of day/night. affects strange things like crafting speed and plant growth AttackLastTargetSwimVelocity | 2.0 | 2.0 means they swim twice as fast.
+1.0 is default AttackLastTargetCrawlVelocity | 2.0 | ^ for crawling
 SpotlightPowerPerSecond | 0.05 | the amount of power drawn by spotlights, 0.2 is default